Who is The Australia Institute?

 Matt Grudnoff - Senior Economist

-Matt studied at the University of Newcastle graduating with an Economics degree with Honours.
+Matt studied at the University of Newcastle.
 He taught economics at the University for many years before moving to Canberra to work for the Australian Bureau of Statistics.
 He has also worked for the Department of Climate Change and Energy Efficiency.
-His research interests are in climate change policy and its impact on the economy.
+His research interests are in climate change policy and the impact of the mining boom on the economy.
 He also teaches economics with a focus on helping people engage in public debate.

 Kerrie has worked as an environmental and human rights activist since the 1980s.
 From 1995 to 2004, she represented the ACT Greens for three terms as Member for Molonglo in the ACT Legislative Assembly and has since worked as Executive Officer for ACT Shelter, advocating for the needs of people experiencing homelessness and housing stress.
 In 2005 and 2006, she was co-chair of Anti-Poverty Week in the ACT and continues to contribute to the community on a voluntary basis through her work as an individual member of the ACT Collaboration.